csvpath/csvpath/docs/files.md

 # Filenames and Named Files

+The file identifier following the root `$` and preceding the scanning part of the csvpath can be:
-The string following the `$` can be a relative or absolute file path.
-It could alternatively be a logical identifier that points indirectly to a physical file, as described below.
+- A relative or absolute file path
+- A logical identifier that points indirectly to a physical file, as described below
+- The empty string, in which case the file association happens in CsvPaths on the fly

 Filenames must match this regular expression `[A-Z,a-z,0-9\._/\-\\#&]+`.
 I.e. they have: